ACCESS-NRI/oasis3-mct/pyoasis/docs/index.rst

 Fortran and Python interoperability
 +++++++++++++++++++++++++++++++++++

 In order to illustrate the possibility to couple models written in Python and in Fortran, we repeat the previous example where, this time, the sender has been written in Fortran.
+The receiver is the same as above.

 The sender consists in an analogous sequence.